Aditya-Ramesh-10/exploring-through-rcgvf/README.md

 python3 -m scripts.train_agac
 ```

 The settings for environment and algorithm can be modified in the `config_defaults` dictionary in each training file, or through a [Weights & Biases (wandb)](https://docs.wandb.ai/) sweep.
-Details of baselines and the selected environment specific hyperparameters are available in Appendix C of our [paper](https://arxiv.org/abs/2211.10282).
+Details of baselines and the environment specific hyperparameters are available in Appendix C of our [paper](https://arxiv.org/abs/2211.10282).

 In case you don't want to utilise Weights & Biases: